Better Auth

 Client-Side Usage

-Fetching User Data (src/hooks/useCurrentUser.ts)
+Fetching User Data (apps/web/src/hooks/useCurrentUser.ts)

 -